sasha0552/ToriLinux/README.md

 ## Features

-* Easy setup: just boot the ISO, and you will have a working setup for inferencing LLMs/SD/etc.
+* Easy setup: just boot the ISO, and you will have a working setup for training and/or inferencing Large Language Models/Stable Diffusion/etc.
 * Fully offline training and/or inference.
 * Includes performance state switcher, which reduces GPU temperatures when inference is not running (only automatic & koboldcpp for now).